Methods for Parents to Deal with Facebook Bullying

 - Activity Report: Get to know what your kids are doing on their phones in report formats to better understand your kids' behavior.

 What's noteworthy is that FamiSafe supports multiple devices.
 You can use FamiSafe to monitor kid's Android, iOS, Fire OS, Mac, and Windows with one account at one time.

 Is FamiSafe difficult to use?

 Not at all.
 The install and setup are quite easy for FamiSafe.
 As an app to monitor kid's device activity, you would need to install FamiSafe on your devices and your kid's devices first.
 Then all you need to do is follow the onscreen instruction to grant access to FamiSafe, and off you go.

 Tips for Facebook bullying

-Here are a few tips that can help and be useful to victims of Facebook bullying to either prevent them from encountering such experiences in the future or to ensure that justice is served.
+Here are a few tips that can help and be useful to victims of Facebook bullying to prevent them from encountering such experiences in the future or to ensure that justice is served.

 Facebook bullying is becoming a common scenario amongst teens and kids.
 Parents should try as much as possible to prevent their kids from Facebook cyberbullying as a whole by making use of an advanced monitoring program like FamiSafe.
-It is easy to setup and use and is also available for a free trial download.
+It is easy to set up and use and is also available for a free trial download.